alexgerasimov73/web3access-frontend/README.md

 ## API Integration

-This frontend is integrated with the backend API, which is hosted on Render and can be accessed at: [web3access app API](https://web3access-backend.onrender.com).
-The backend [repo](https://github.com/alexgerasimov73/web3access-backend)
+This frontend is integrated with the backend API, which is hosted on Render and can be accessed at: [Web3Access API](https://web3access-backend.onrender.com).
+The backend repository is available [here](https://github.com/alexgerasimov73/web3access-backend)

+## Blockchain Interaction

+The application interacts with the Ethereum Sepolia testnet, allowing users to:

+- View their wallet balances.
+- Interact with smart contracts on the test network.

+**Note:** Ensure your wallet is connected to the Sepolia testnet and has test ETH to fully utilize the blockchain features.

+### Switching to Sepolia Network in MetaMask

+1. Open MetaMask and click on the network dropdown at the top.
+2. Select Sepolia Test Network.
+If it's not visible:

+- Go to **Settings** > **Advanced** > Enable **Show test networks**.
+  If you don't have test ETH, you can request some from a [Sepolia faucet](https://www.alchemy.com/faucets/ethereum-sepolia).

 ## Styling